ryjones/rl-report/main/fabric-cli-repolinter-report.md

 - `cmd/commands/chaincode/package.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `cmd/commands/common/common.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
 - `cmd/commands/common/common_test.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/channel.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/channelcfg.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/event.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/factory.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/ledger.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/msp.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/fabric/mocks/resmgmt.go`: The first 7 lines do not contain the pattern(s): Copyright, License.
-- `pkg/plugin/mocks/handler.go`: The first 7 lines do not contain the pattern(s): Copyright, License.

 </details>